Best Boltless Rack Setups for HDB Bomb Shelter and Storeroom in 2021

 - Stored Item Sizes - How big are your boxes or household items?
 This factor affects the number of shelf levels you should get.
 For stacking items or big boxes of more than 40cm high, go for 4 Shelf Levels.
 For normal household items and boxes, 5 Shelf Levels is recommended to maximize available storage space.

-- Corner Space Required? - Are you storing bulky items like fold-able table or stools?
-If you do, these items cannot be stored on a rack and a corner space should be carved out to slot them in, so that your access way is not obstructed.
+- Floor Space Required? - Are you storing bulky items like fold-able table or stools?
+If you do, these items cannot be stored on a rack and some floor space should be carved out to slot them in, so that the access way into the storeroom is not obstructed.

 - Shape of Bomb Shelter or Storeroom - The shape and size of your storeroom plays the biggest factor in determining how the rack layout should be to maximize storage space within.

 Sounds overwhelming...?
 Let us take you through SIM WIN LIANG's recommended rack layouts for the various common shapes and sizes.

 Slim Rectangular Room - Ideal for Connected Rack Row

 One of the most common bomb shelter storeroom sizes in Singapore is of a slim rectangular shape where the shorter end is less than 1.3m or 1300mm long while the the longer side is generally more than 1.9m or 1900mm long.
 A general characteristic of this room type is that the door is located at either:

 - One side of the longer end; or

 - One side of the shorter end

 Our recommended rack layout for this room type is the Connected Rack Row where two (or more) rack bays are connected side by side to form a rack row to maximize the longer end of the bomb shelter storeroom.
 It is achieved by connecting a Boltless Storage Rack with a Rack Extension.
 This layout gives you excellent frontal access to store and retrieve your stores from the rack(s) and ample walkway space in and out of your room.